dtr-kalfer/burauenbiblio/README.md

 The **Top 30 DDC Stats** feature provides an analysis of the library’s collection by visualizing the **number of copies per Dewey Decimal Classification (DDC) category**.
 A utility is included which allows creation of DDC table needed to make a graph (Number of Copies VS. DDC code).
 The DDC utility requires a certain amount of catalogued books using DDC to get a meaningful chart.

+Added 'Export to JSON' feature viewing data into JSON format for other value adding services i.e. e-bulletin.

-### 📝 Analytics - Advanced Dewey Decimal Classification Mapping
+### 📝 Advanced Dewey Decimal Classification Mapping

 ![Homepage](./readme_assets/ddcmappingtable.webp "BurauenBiblio Homepage")